maurosoria/dirsearch/README.md

 Overview
 --------
-dirsearch is an advanced command line tool designed to brute force directories and files in webservers.
+Dirsearch is an advanced command line tool designed to brute force directories and files in webservers.

 Installation & Usage